-It’s one of the emotions that exerts the most influence upon a trader’s performance in the financial markets, and has been scientifically shown to “short-circuit” the trader’s decision making processes involved in Forex trading.
+It’s one of the emotions that exerts the most influence upon a trader’s performance in the financial markets and has been scientifically shown to “short-circuit” the trader’s decision-making processes involved in Forex trading.

 Unless fear is properly addressed and dealt with, it can be the driver of emotional decision making and directly responsible for preventing you from following your strategy and therefore losing on your trades.

-Now, that’s what I call snowball effect.
+Now, that’s what I call the snowball effect.